Help us improve your experience.

 Do you have time for a two-minute survey?

-AMD Configuration
+AMD configuration

 The AI servers covered as part of the JVD include 2 Supermicro AS-8125GS-TNMR2 Dual AMD EPYC 8U GPU and 2 Dell PowerEdge XE9680.

 This section provides some guidelines to install and configure the interfaces and other relevant parameters based on the AI JVD lab testing.
-Always refer to the official manufacturer documentation when making changes and for more details.
+Always refer to the official manufacturer’s documentation when making changes and for more details.

-AMD MI300Xx Setting BIOS Parameters
+AMD MI300X Setting BIOS Parameters

 Each vendor has different BIOS settings based on differences in its UI and GPU mappings and the servers' internal architectures.